NottMatt/haskell-connect4/README.md

 # Connect 4

-Create a Haskell program to play Connect 4 against an "AI" player.
+Haskell program to play Connect 4 against an "AI" player.
-Place your code in `Connect4.hs`.
-The commandline usage for your program should be
+The commandline usage for program is

 ```
 ./Connect4